 It’s not just the industry that talks up buying, and ignores the reasons not to buy.
 Even the media and journalists have a bias towards the buying narrative, as nobody will pay for press trips or adverts against buying.
 Occasionally you might read a horror story article about someone who had a nightmare buying in Spain, but that’s about as far as it goes.

 I bet there are thousands of people alive today who rue they day they bought a property in Spain.
 Over the years I’ve heard so many sob stories I’ve lost count.
 But on the whole, the sob stories don’t get much attention, as once again, nobody has an incentive to publicise them.

 Do I have an incentive to dwell on the reasons not to buy?
 Not really, unless people are prepared to pay for good advice that could save them a great deal of money and stress.
-I’m planning to set up a voluntary contribution price for these articles and see if anyone values them with cold hard cash.
-But even if they don’t I’m still going to write these articles looking at the arguments against buying in Spain as I guess it might help someone.
+Will anyone pay to read these articles?
+Maybe.
+We’ll see.

 So, to recap, there are quite a few reasons and arguments against buying property in Spain, but nobody has any incentive to publicise them, whilst an entire industry has a big incentive to publicise the arguments in favour of buying, and even belittle or distort the arguments against.
 If you are thinking of buying, you are only going to hear one side of the story.
 Until now, that is.